 Brief Bio: I am a native of Atlanta, Georgia.
-I am the daughter of Mary Louise and Robert L. Riley.
 I was the first in my immediate or extended family to earn a doctorate degree.
 There have been other firsts in my life as I have a trailblazing spirit.
 Other firsts: First African American female to join the Educational Administration graduate faculty at Capella University; First in a cohort of Georgia teachers to be selected for the Georgia Tech GIFT Fellowships for Teachers Program...
 It does not matter where you start, it matters what you believe about yourself.

 Education (Degrees): Ed.D.
 (Educational Administration); M. Ed. & Ed.S.
 (Education); M. A. (English and Creative Writing); B. A. (English Literature).